 During this 10-day educational journey, participants discover Israel from its historical Jewish landmarks to its highly diverse society and thriving high-tech and cultural scenes.

-The sites, experiences and educational framework serve to motivate an inner quest that promotes continued engagement with Jewish concepts, values, communal life and Israel, long after the trip ends.
+The sites, experiences and educational framework serve to motivate and an inner quest that promotes continued engagement with Jewish concepts, values, communal life and Israel, long after the trip ends.
 Birthright has mastered the ability to learn, reassess and evolve, in accord with the changing needs of young Jewish adults in today’s era.

 One of the most celebrated components of Birthright is the Mifgash, the encounter between overseas participants and young Israelis – primarily IDF soldiers or officers – who join each group.
 The deep bonds that form are among the highlights of the participants’ experiences on Birthright, and often last years.